TCL 2020 5- and 6-Series: Everything you need to know about these TVs

 So, is it only price as the differential here?
 Allow us to break it down.

-TCL’s 2020 5-Series starts at just $399.99 for a 50-inch TV and goes up to a 75-inch for $1,099.
+TCL’s 2020 5-Series starts at just $399.99 for a 50-inch TV and goes up to a 75-inch for $1,099.99.
 That’s a pretty good screen-size-to-price ratio if you ask us, and the quality is shaping up to be pretty powerful.
-The 5-Series’ QLED-powered display is surely an uptick from OLED, delivering what should be an vibrant and brighter picture (which will be full 4K UHD).
+The 5-Series’ QLED-powered display is surely an uptick from OLED, delivering what should be a vibrant and brighter picture (which will be full 4K UHD).

 To ensure the brightness of the TV doesn’t wash out the picture or swallow up any darker colors, TCL is adding in Contrast Control Zones, which utilize LEDs to increase how brights and darks work together.
 With up to 80 cones of these LED lights across the panel, the TV can be precise as to which areas to lighten up for vibrancy or darken to ensure contrast.
 It should deliver a more realistic view as a whole.
 The 5-Series also supports HDR, Dolby Vision and several content-specific modes, which ensure the TV can make whatever content you’re watching look the absolute best.